-With Engati, your chatbots and live agents can converse with customers in multiple languages.
-54 to be exact.
+With Engati, your multilingual chatbots and live agents can converse with customers in over 50+ languages.

 Engati has everything you need in order to take a global audience and make each segment accept you as a local.
 It’s got what you need to get them to accept you.